1. Academic Validation

 Abstract

-Dopamine receptors can form heteromeric interactions with other receptors, including glutamate receptors, and present a novel pharmacological target because it contribute to dopamine-dysregulated brain disorders such as addiction and other motor-related diseases.
+Dopamine receptors can form heteromeric interactions with Other receptors, including glutamate receptors, and present a novel pharmacological target because it contribute to dopamine-dysregulated brain disorders such as addiction and Other motor-related diseases.
 In addition, dopamine receptors D2 (D2Rs) and glutamate NMDA receptors subtype-NR2B have been implicated in morphine use disorders; however, the molecular mechanism underlying the heteromeric complex of these two receptors in morphine use disorders is unclear.
 Herein, we focus on interactions between D2R and NR2B in morphine-induced conditioned place preference (CPP) and hyperlocomotion mice models.
 We found that the D2R-NR2B complex significantly increases in morphine-induced mice models, accompanied by ERK signaling impairment, implying the complex could contribute to the morphine addiction pathophysiological process.
 Further, we design a brain-penetrant interfering peptide (TAT-D2-KT), which could disrupt interactions of D2R-NR2B and decrease addictive-like behaviors concurrent to ERK signaling improvement.
 In summary, our data provided the first evidence for a D2R-NMDAR complex formation in morphine use disorders and its underlying mechanism of ERK signaling, which could present a novel therapeutic target with direct implications for morphine acquisition and relapse treatment.

 Keywords